ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 I feel this is a natural way of problem solving and you can apply that same principle on an organizational level.
-Here is an example of a hypothetical company that wants to dominate the world by helping people sign their documents digitally and securely.. let's call that .. mmm .. **Penneo** ..
+Here is an example of a hypothetical company that wants to dominate the world by helping people sign their documents digitally and securely, let's call it .. mmm .. **Penneo**.
 Let's say the board of directors decide that the company has to provide solutions in the Nordic region.
 This is how the interactions are going to take place:

 - **Board -> CEO :** We want Penneo to be present in the Nordic countries

-The CEO thinks about how to do this, breaks it into smaller tasks that can be delegated..
+The CEO thinks about how to do this, breaks it into smaller tasks that can be delegated.
 One of the tasks that he delegates is:

 - **CEO -> CTO :** Build me an integration with Sweden

-The CTO thinks about this and splits it further..
+The CTO thinks about this and splits it further.

 - **CTO -> Back-end Team  :** Build a service that enables Swedish customers to login and sign
 - **CTO -> Front-end Team :** Build a new shiny login page